stfc/PSyclone/doc/dynamo0p3.rst

 Column-wise operators can only be applied to fields.
 Therefore, a kernel which applies such an operator (or its inverse) must have it as a read-only argument.
 Such a kernel must also have exactly two field arguments, one read-only and one that is written to.
+The function spaces of these fields must match the from and to spaces, respectively, of the supplied CMA operator.

 Matrix-Matrix
 ^^^^^^^^^^^^^